Your Allocation Strategy determines how ShipStation reserves (i.e. allocates) inventory for your Awaiting Shipment orders.

 By default, ShipStation allocates inventory for your oldest orders first.
 But, if you've got reasons to prioritize some orders over others, then it's best to set up a custom allocation strategy with "tasks" that match those priorities.

 For example, selling channels like Amazon and eBay penalize merchants that don't ship out orders quickly enough.

-Check out this screencap that shows how to define a custom allocation strategy with a task to prioritize Amazon orders:
+Check out this screen capture that shows how to define a custom allocation strategy with a task to prioritize Amazon orders:

-Your allocation strategy can have multiple tasks.
+Your allocation strategy can also have multiple tasks.
 For example, let's say that you offer expedited shipping across all of your selling channels.
-It's possible to define a task that prioritizes orders with "Expedited" in the buyer's requested shipping method, as shown in the image below:
+It's possible to define a task that prioritizes orders with Expedited in the buyer's requested shipping method, as shown in the image below:

 When you're ready to define (or refine) your allocation strategy, follow the steps below to get to the Allocation Strategy editor:

 Head to your Account Settings (the gear icon in the upper right).